 Validating the various advantages that businesses have to gain by extending to PWAs, ReactJS has documented the support of Progressive Web App Development using its framework.
-A technology stack that is popularized as React PWA alongside React, comes with the opportunity to add next level features to the mobile app.
+A technology stack that is popularized as React PWA alongside React, it comes with the opportunity to add next level features to the mobile application.

 React PWA is the new service that React has expanded into.
-The famous cross platform framework has launched its new platform called Create React App that creates your project as a Progressive Web App by default.
+The famous cross-platform framework has launched its new platform called Create React App that creates your project as a Progressive Web App by default.